 Get Smoky Eyes Using Brown Eyeshadow

-Edited by Kara, MsBarbs, Eng, Dougie and 1 other
+Edited by Kara, MsBarbs, Eng, Dougie

 Today I will show you how to make brown smoky eyes.
 Today, in order to do that we will need Flormar brown chocolate palette eyeshadows, MAC facial powder and Maybelline brown eyeliner.
 That's all we need.

 So we will start with a slight foundation.

 I'm not putting on any foundation today, just a facial powder to hide any imperfections and even out my skin color.
 This facial powder is a little lighter than my natural skin-tone.
 The area around your mouth is very important, as are the corners of your mouth and your eyelids.

 The eyelids are especially important when you do eye makeup.

 Applying powder on your eyes allows you to cover the dark circles around your eyes.

 One has dark circles, the other does not.